St. Martin St. Maarten: One magnificent island.

 The Dutch side is more multi-cultural and more congested.
 There are restaurants of every description, from Caribbean barbecue to Indonesian buffet.
 The duty-free shops are busy, you can roll the dice at 13 different casinos, and entertainment lasts until dawn.

-On a luxury yacht charter in St. Martin/St. Maarten, you can anchor off the French side in the afternoon and off the Dutch side at night.
+On a luxury yacht charter in St. Martin St. Maarten, you can anchor off the French side in the afternoon and off the Dutch side at night.
 Spend the morning in Philipsburg’s alleys of gingerbread architecture and duty-free shops.
 Then lunch in Grand Case, the French culinary capital.
 Spend the afternoon sunning and swimming at a family friendly beach or a clothing optional beach.
-St. Martin/St. Maarten is tailor-made for everyone.

 Caribbean Christmas: Select Yachts Overview in Mega Yacht News